hegde-atri/hegde-atri/README.md

   <li><a href="https://github.com/hegde-atri/SamuraiApp">Samurai App</a> - Built while learning EF Core.</li>
   <!-- <li><a href="https://github.com/hegde-atri/my-rust-bible">Rust bible</a></li> -->
-  <li><a href="https://github.com/hegde-atri/archlinux-help-sheet">Archlinux Help Sheet</a> - A wiki with a lot of things I learned by trial and error whilst using arch linux.
-Aimed to help beginners to Arch linux.</li>

  <li><a href="https://github.com/hegde-atri/arch-install">Arch install</a> - This is a script that allows me to get my arch configuration installed on any target EFI system.
 It is not beginner friendly and not recommended unless you know what you are doing!</li>